 In this tutorial, you are going to learn how to seam 2 stockinette pieces together with a horizontal seam.
+This is often done to sew the front and back of a sweater together at the top of the shoulder or to connect the ends of a scarf to form a cowl.
 But first, I want to give you an overview of the various methods of joining two pieces.

 Ways to Join Your Work: Seaming, Grafting, & Three Needle Bind Off

 Seaming and grafting are the two general ways we sew knit pieces together.
 They are both done with a darning needle.

 Grafting is the process of connecting the live stitches of 2 separate pieces (or 2 ends of the same piece – a cowl, for example) together.
 When done correctly, it creates a seamless transition between the 2 pieces.
 A graft is seamless on the front and back of your work.
 The most common method of grafting is Kitchener Stitch.

 Seaming is the process of sewing 2 finished pieces together.
 The seams can be invisible or visible, depending on the method you use.
 But even invisible seams will have a bump under them, like the seam allowance in sewing.